apledepla/SA2_AFUNDAR_CUERDO_RODILLAS/README.md

 Outcome: Diabetes diagnosis (1 = diabetic, 0 = non-diabetic)

 ## Instructions on how to read:
   Task 1 & 6 contains the introduction of the problem statement, research questions and exploratory data analysis, Task 4 & 5 contains the KS test using Permutation approach as well as the MCMC for Bayesian Inference, Task 2 & 3 contains the jackknife and bootstrap with resampling for model validation.
 The summary and findings can be seen below the README file.
 Follow these path for a clear story telling and explanation.
+The pdf file contains the entire research paper.

 ## Summary and Findings